- Career Center

 Jumping forward to 1989, the Chicago chapter was growing, even as “HR was then known as Personnel and primarily concerned with administration, hiring, discipline, firing, personnel records, communication and rules,” shared then-president Lewis Jacobson.
 “At the local level, we changed our name to Society of Resource Professionals (SHRP), which reflected our desire to be more inclusive and reflecting the trend that more HR professionals would in the future be employed in vendor firms as more HR administration becomes outsourced,” said Lewis Jacobson.

 In 2012, the Society of Resource Professionals changed its name to Chicago SHRM, to better reflect its evolving identity and better align with the national organization.

-From its beginnings in 1948 to only 28 members, Chicago SHRM has grown into a thriving organization of over 800 members today.
-Through dozens of educational programs and diverse development opportunities, everything we do is guided by our credo, “Learn, Connect, Advance.”
+From its beginnings in 1948 to only 28 members, Chicago SHRM has grown into a thriving organization of nearly 1,000 members today.
+Through dozens of educational programs and diverse development opportunities, everything we do is guided by our credo, “Igniting Business, Elevating Careers, Building Community.”